spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202302.0/security-release-notes-202302.0.md

 This document describes the security-related issues we have recently resolved.
 All issues are listed by description and affected modules.

-If you need any additional support with this content, [contact out support](mailto:support@spryker.com).
+If you need any additional support with this content, [contact our support](mailto:support@spryker.com).
 If you found a new security vulnerability, inform us through security@spryker.com.

 ## SQL injection in OrderSearchForm (order history)